 - Excessive smoking, drinking, or using drugs, including prescription medications.

 If these warning signs are missed and an adverse event—such as suicide—occurs, the healthcare provider may face the risk of a medical malpractice claim.
-Phillip J. Resnick, MD, in a presentation at the 2017 U.S. Psychiatric and Mental Health Congress Conference, emphasized the importance of obtaining sufficient data for a thorough suicide assessment.
-Errors in the process of gathering assessment data through careful questioning may make it more difficult to successfully defend the care.
+Phillip J. Resnick, MD, in a presentation at the 2017 U.S. Psychiatric and Mental Health Congress, emphasized the importance of obtaining sufficient data for a thorough suicide assessment.
+Errors in the process of gathering assessment data through careful questioning may make it more difficult to successfully defend the care.5

 Evaluating suicide potential is a considerable challenge.
 Many who entertain thoughts of suicide may not follow through.
-A report from the Substance Abuse and Mental Health Services Administration (SAMHSA) showed that “almost 10 million U.S. adults seriously thought about committing suicide” during the year prior to the study.2
+A report from the Substance Abuse and Mental Health Services Administration (SAMHSA) showed that “almost 10 million U.S. adults seriously thought about committing suicide” in 2019.

 Using telemedicine during the pandemic makes it even more challenging to detect whether a patient is so stressed that they may harm themselves.
 The subtleties of body language may be difficult to discern.
 Especially in a telehealth session, it is important to probe further when you have a patient who has some history of depression, mood disorder, or suicidal ideation.
 Posing questions carefully may yield better information, e.g., not “Are you considering suicide?” but “Have you ever had thoughts about suicide?”
 While the vast majority of your patients who are anxious and stressed about the COVID-19 virus are not suicidal, it is important to keep in mind the possibility of suicide as you complete your assessment.
 A helpful resource is the Suicide Prevention Toolkit for Primary Care Practices from the Suicide Prevention Resource Center and the Western Interstate Commission for Higher Education Mental Health Program.